-- To model a synchronizing ring, a Hinge Joint feature with an activation condition is used in order to fix the gears on the main shaft. - For faster computation, linear mesh elements are used instead of the default quadratic mesh elements in both physics interfaces. - The acoustics is set up in a separate component so that the multibody model setup is unaffected.
+- To model a synchronizing ring, a Hinge Joint node with an activation condition is used in order to fix the gears on the main shaft. - For faster computation, linear mesh elements are used instead of the default quadratic mesh elements in both physics interfaces. - Although the main shaft rotates at constant speed, for the ease of the computation, it is gradually applied using a step function. - The acoustics is set up in a separate component so that the multibody model is unaffected.
 A General Extrusion nonlocal coupling is used to map the acceleration values between the geometries of the two components. - The normal acceleration of the housing is in the time domain.
-A Time to Frequency FFT study is used to convert it to the frequency domain. - The presence of a Multibody Dynamics physics interface, by default forces the solver to be nonlinear.
-Hence, it is manually set to linear for the acoustic analysis. - The Parameters node under Results is used for defining the microphone locations.
-This way, the microphone locations can be changed without updating the solution. - A Model Method is used to write code that converts the pressure data into a sound file that allows listening to the gearbox noise at different locations.
+A Time to Frequency FFT study is used to convert it to the frequency domain. - The presence of a Multibody Dynamics physics interface, by default, forces the solver to be nonlinear.
+Hence, it is manually set to linear for the acoustic analysis. - The Parameters node under Results is used for defining the location of the microphones.
+This way, the microphone locations can be changed without updating the solution. - A Model Method is used to write a code that converts the pressure data into a sound file that can be played to listen to the gearbox noise at different locations.